-The type of licensing and documentation your marijuana business requires will depend on both the location of your operation and the sort of business you are conducting.
+The type of licensing and documentation your cannabis business requires will depend on both the location of your operation and the sort of business you are conducting.
 For example, someone growing and marketing marijuana to retail businesses may require different licensing and permits than someone operating a dispensary.
+Prospective business owners can expect to create an executive summary, cannabis business plan, marketing plan, financial plan, business model and real estate plan for any cannabis company or cultivation.
 See FindLaw's Marijuana and Other Highly Regulated Businesses section to learn more.

-The following state's licensing programs show the range of different approaches to the regulation of marijuana businesses:
+The following state's licensing programs show the range of different approaches to the regulation of marijuana businesses and your marijuana industry business plan:

 |Alaska's laws permit the use of both medical and recreational marijuana.
 You may apply for a Marijuana Establishment License online, with supplemental application documents for marijuana cultivation facilities, product manufacturing facilities, testing facilities, retail stores, marijuana handler permits, and more.|